Waldo-Blom/PRJ381/README.md

 ### Features section:
 - [ ] Add a glossy background effect to the cards (see the img folder for inspo)
 - [ ] Fix the alignment (It should be the p tag under the h3 tag using flex col but if flex col is used it breaks the border if done)
+- [ ] The sm and large screen looks fine in terms of aligment and overflow but the md size is not correct?

 ### How it works section:
 - [ ] Make the boxes bigger relitive to the screen (change the layout to achieve this??)